ammar-homaida-statistics/easystatisticsacademy/modeling/simple-linear-regression/what-is-regression/index.md

     <h1>What Is Regression?</h1>

     <p class="lead">
-      Regression is one of the most widely used statistical modeling techniques for understanding relationships between variables.
+      Regression is one of the most widely used statistical modeling techniques for describing relationships between variables.
     </p>

     <p class="lead">
-      It helps analysts explain outcomes, estimate effects, and make predictions using observed data.
+      It helps analysts understand how changes in one variable are associated with changes in another and provides a framework for prediction.
     </p>

     <div class="hero-actions">